Myrna Esguerra: Binibining Pilipinas 2024

 On April 5, 2024, Esguerra was announced as one of the 40 delegates to Binibining Pilipinas 2024.
 Having previously won Miss Abra 2023, Esguerra entered the pageant as the first delegate to represent Abra in the pageant's history.
 In the preliminary contests, Esguerra was one of the winners of the national costume competition with her Dulimaman ensemble dedicated to her mother's profession as a weaver.

-"I will tell the women of the past we have achieved our goal, which is to empower women.
-Standing here, at the age of 17, I started to finance for my own studies and help my family financially.
-I was able to do this by all these women who paved the way to empower us to always reach for our goals, no matter what it is.
-Because in life, we can always achieve our dreams, as long as we believe we can.
-And thanks to them all.
-Thank you."